Avian Zoonotic Risks

 For homes, balconies, and outdoor areas with wild bird activity

 The core principle for prevention is straightforward: don't let droppings accumulate, and never disturb dried droppings without wetting them first and protecting your airway.
+The CDC advises blank" rel="noopener noreferrer">cleaning pet bird cages and enclosures using appropriate precautions, including not picking up droppings with bare hands and cleaning and disinfecting cages and equipment to prevent buildup.
 The overall risk profile of diseases carried by birds varies, but choosing when and how birds are present helps explain why some people face higher exposure than others The core principle for prevention.
 Most guano-related illnesses happen because someone cleaned up without thinking about respiratory protection.
 If you adopt that one habit, you cut your risk dramatically.

 FAQ